-RPEL may be used to support an application entry to the programme in accordance with the entry requirements stated in the section above.
+RPEL may be used for admission onto an undergraduate programme in accordance with the entry requirements stated in the section above.
 UCEM also recognises credit awarded by higher education degree awarding bodies in accordance with the relevant higher education qualifications framework and allows that credit to count towards module exemption from the programme.